captn3m0/security-engineering-ebook/README.md

 The script also takes care of putting in the right bookmarks for all the chapters in the generated PDF file.

-Go read the book from the source at <https://www.cl.cam.ac.uk/~rja14/book.html>
+Go read the book from the source at <https://www.cl.cam.ac.uk/~rja14/book.html>.
+Please send any feedback about the chapters directly to the author at at Ross dot Anderson at cl dot cam dot ac dot uk.

 ## Chapters